IPT-TI2-2019-2020/ClientSideRendering_NodeJS_BookList/readme.md

 Developed code to TI2 classes

-finish authentication and book list
+finish authentication and book list and continuing